What is notoedric mange?

 Yes, although in humans notoedric mites only cause self-limiting disease and usually resolve without the need for treatment.

-Dogs and rabbits can also be transiently infected with these mites.
+Dogs and rabbits can also be transiently infected.